 In our previous chapters of the self-esteem course, we talked about what self-esteem is, how school contributes to our low self-esteem and the sources of our beliefs.
 Today, let’s explore how we form our social identity and how it can contribute to our self-esteem.

-If you want to understand the influence of the groups on our life, put yourself at the center of a circle and draw bigger and bigger circles around you for your family, friend, work colleagues, acquaintances and so on.
+To understand the influence of the groups on your life, put yourself at the center of a circle.
+Then, draw bigger and bigger circles around you for your family, friend, work colleagues, acquaintances and so on.
 The closest the circle to you, the more influence you allow this group to have on your life.

 Tell me who your friends are and I’ll tell you who you are